-- 1. The examiner or assessment committee checks written (graduation) work for plagiarism.
-A plagiarism scanner may be used for this purpose. - 2.
+- 1. The examiner or assessment committee checks all reports of all exams and graded (final) assignments that count towards a final grade for plagiarism.
+A plagiarism scanner has to be used for this purpose. - 2.
 To facilitate plagiarism checks, the examiner or assessment committee may set requirements for the way in which a written assignment must be submitted.